 What is the Our Lady of the Way?

-A supported crisis accommodation service for single women aged over 55 years.
+A supported crisis accommodation service for single women aged over 50 years who are escaping family and domestic violence.
 Members of our support staff are onsite 24 hours a day, seven days a week.

 Who can access this service?